nestordemeure/breviarium/data/english.md

 Have many prepared formulas for responding, greeting, speaking, and handling any situation that may arise unexpectedly.

 Some individuals debase themselves too much in order to be praised, or so that they may seem to be favored by luck rather than burdened by concerns, and to possess natural talent instead of relying on effort.
 They begin to neglect and despise themselves, often convincing others to regard them as lazy and feeble.

-You should allow those committed to religious life to behave in this manner.
+Leave these actions to those dedicated to religious duties.

 Never act to the full extent of your power, so that you may be believed to be unable to do anything more.